10 Must-Visit Munnar Tourist Places For Every Traveller

 Top Station

-Top Station is situated at 1,700 meters above sea level and offers stunning panoramic views of the Western Ghats and Tamil Nadu.
-Popular attractions include the Neelakurinji flowers (which blooms once in 12 years), Echo Point and the Shola forests.
+Top Station is situated at 1,700 m above sea level.
+From here, popular attractions include the Neelakurinji flowers (which blooms once in 12 years), Echo Point and the Shola forests.

 View of Top Station, the highest point of Munnar | Shutterstock